dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-10-data-preprocessing.md

 6. predict
 7. evaluate the predictions

-We will examine in here the first and second step.
+We will examine in here ideas for the first and second step.

 To recall models we work with can be:
 * **linear** and